-This interdisciplinary symposium is designed to bring together people from academia, activism, and the arts to examine concepts of fun and play in relation to gender and sexuality.
+This interdisciplinary symposium is designed to bring together people from academia, activism, and the arts to examine concepts of accessibility and dynamics of resource distribution in relation to gender and sexuality.

 We are accepting proposals for individual academic papers, full panels, hands-on workshops, roundtable discussions, readings, and artistic productions.
 Please see our explanations below of the different presentation formats.
 We especially welcome interactive sessions.